 OMAX, a nutrition bar developed by the firm Nutrifrance, in Saint-Jean-sur-Richelieu, has won numerous innovation awards since 2015, the most recent being a 2016 DUX prize for its improved product.

-In 2001,Québec farmers and agricultural agencies set up Agri-Traçabilité Québec, a permanent identification and traceability program that tracks agricultural products from farm to table.
+In 2001,Québec farmers and agricultural agencies set up Agri-Traçabilité Québec (ATQ), a permanent identification and traceability program that tracks agricultural products from farm to table.
 ATQ also offered its expertise to other producers in Canada and in Chile through its subsidiary Agri-Traçabilité International (ATI).
 Here’s a field where Québec’s trailblazing role was clearly inspiring!

 Milkomax has invented a robot that milks cows all on its own.
 Roboleo can milk over 50 cows and collect 1,800 to 2,000 litres of milk per day, freeing up farmers to take care of their other tasks.